idkfelix/year12/Media/SAT/SAT Final.md

 > It's clear that the protagonist gets obsessed with skateboarding and is doing all he can to improve, just not entirely sure if it's clear that it's an obsession, maybe if you made it clear that he's ignoring his friend by showing that there's a ton of missed notifications or something along those lines, again that's up to you.

-> The narrative is recognizable, although it would probably be a lot better once there are the annotations.
+> The narrative is recognisable, although it would probably be a lot better once there are the annotations.
 The change in the outfit is an interesting element.

 > For a collection of photos, I think it clearly and coherently show's us your narrative in a way that's easy to follow.